The Bankrate promise

-But if you have an account earning anything near the national average, you can easily obtain a higher APY.
 Remember, most interest you can withdraw without a penalty is taxed as ordinary income in the year you receive it.
 So you have to factor this into whether you’re staying ahead of inflation or not.
 The more time your money sits in a low-yielding account literally collecting dust, the less purchasing power you’ll have in the future.

 Usually when clients see the benefits of a high-yield account they wish they took action sooner, says Paul Fenner, certified financial planner, president at TAMMA Capital.

 “Taking that first step for folks is usually, always the hardest part,” Fenner says.